Getting the Benefits of Solar Farms Without Harming Nearby Residents or the Environment

 - The significance of an important historic site would be lost if overwhelmed by a massive solar farm nearby.

-Even in these cases it is essential that one first go through the exercise of seeking options for resolving impacts in ways that still allow a large portion of the solar farm to proceed.
+Even in the case of a solar farm that seems so incompatible, it is essential that one first go through the exercise of seeking options for resolving impacts in ways that still allow a large portion of the solar farm to proceed.
 There are two very good reasons for this exercise:

 First, occasionally one finds that what at first glance appeared to be unavoidable harm can largely be mitigated.